Claudia has been traveling to the Outer Banks of North Carolina for over 20 years.

 Mistake #4 - Not Visiting the Sound Side

-The Outer Banks are a chain of barrier islands essentially in the Atlantic Ocean.
+The Outer Banks is a chain of barrier islands essentially in the Atlantic Ocean.
 On the one side is the ocean and on the other is the sound.

 From hermit crabs to shore birds, it's a treasure for kids and adults alike.
 The national park service and other organizations offer canoe and wildlife viewing tours throughout the summer.